-.
+i.
 Allowance for the needs of the waiver participant (select one):

-O The following standard included under the state plan
+The following standard included under the state plan

 (select one):

-O The following standard under 42 CFR §435.121
+The following standard under 42 CFR §435.121

-Specify:

-Optional state supplement standard Medically needy income standard

-O The special income level for institutionalized persons
+Optional state supplement standard Medically needy income standard The special income level for institutionalized persons

 (select one):

-O 300% of the SSI Federal Benefit Rate (FBR) O A percentage of the FBR, which is less than 300%
+300% of the SSI Federal Benefit Rate (FBR) A percentage of the FBR, which is less than 300%

+Specify percentage:

-Specify percentage: O A dollar amount which is less than 300%.
+A dollar amount which is less than 300%.

+0 1.11.
 Specify dollar amount:

-O A percentage of the Federal poverty level
+A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

-Specify:

-O The following dollar amount
+The following dollar amount

 Specify dollar amount: If this amount changes, this item will be revised.

 The following formula is used to determine the needs allowance:

-Specify:

-The basic maintenance needs for an individual is equal to 165% of the SSI payment for one person.
+The basic maintenance needs for an individual are equal to 165% of the SSI payment for one person.
 Due to expenses of employment, a working individual shall have an additional income allowance.
-For an individual employed 20 hours or more per week, earned income shall be disregarded up to a maximum of both earned and unearned income up to 300% SSI; for an individual employed at least 4 but less than 20 hours per week, earned income shall be disregarded up to a maximum of both earned and unearned income up to 200% of SSI.
+For an individual employed 20 hours or more per week, earned income shall be disregarded up to a maximum of 300% of SSI; for an individual employed at least 4 hours but less than 20 hours per week, earned income shall be disregarded up to a maximum of 200% SSI.
 If the individual requires a guardian or conservator who charges a fee, the fee, not to exceed an amount greater than 5% of the individual's total monthly income, is added to the maintenance needs allowance.
-However, in no case shall the total amount of the maintenance needs allowance (basic allowance plus earned income allowance plus guardianship fees) for the individual exceed 300% of SSI.
+However, in no case shall the total amount of the maintenance needs allowance plus earned income allowance plus guardianship fees) for the individual exceed 300% of SSI.

-O Oth er

-Spec cify:

-.
-Allowan ce for the spouse only (select one):
+ii.
+Allowance for the spouse only (select one):

-Not Applicable

-O The §19 Spec state provides an allowance for a spouse who does not meet the definition of a community spouse in 24 of the Act.
-Describe the circumstances under which this allowance is provided: cify:
+The state provides an allowance for a spouse who does not meet the definition of a community spouse in §1924 of the Act.
+Describe the circumstances under which this allowance is provided: Specify:

-Spe cify the amount of the allowance (select one):
+Specify the amount of the allowance (select one):

-0 The following standard under 42 CFR §435.121
+The following standard under 42 CFR §435.121

-Specify:

-0 Optional state supplement standard
+Optional state supplement standard

 Medically needy income standard

-0 The following dollar amount:
+The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

-0 The amount is determined using the following formula:
+The amount is determined using the following formula:

-Specify:

-Allower ce for the family (select one):
+iii.
+Allowance for the family (select one):

-Applicable (see instructions) OC need standard
+Not Applicable (see instructions)

+AFDC need standard

-lically needy income standard
+Medically needy income standard

-0 The following dollar amount: 0 Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+The following dollar amount:

+Specify dollar amount: \\\\\\ The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.

+The amount is determined using the following formula:

+Other Specify:

-The amount is determined using the following formula: Specify: 0 Other Specify: ounts for incurred medical or remedial care expenses not subject to payment by a third party, specified 2 §CFR 435.726: a.
+iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:

+a.
 Health insurance premiums, deductibles and co-insurance charges b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

-Sele ect one: 0 Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected. • The state does not establish reasonable limits.
-0 The state establishes the following reasonable limits Specify:
+Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.

-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.
+The state does not establish reasonable limits.

+The state establishes the following reasonable limits